aelasr/aelasr.github.io/_posts/2020-08-17-Happy-Birthday.md

 I will always get my oxygen from your breathing to live, and strength from you to walk through and my courage to face the impossible.
-I will always be a cloud showering only you with rain of adoration then falling down from the sky to hang over you and protect you from sun scars!
+I will always be a cloud showering only you with rain of adoration then falling down from the sky to hang over you and protect you!
 I will always be crazy in love with you, never accepting anything but having you mine and being proud to be yours.